What does Warren Buffet have to do with my post about digital marketing agencies’ businesses?

 We don’t get any extra credit for working hard or taking extra risks.

-Selling agency services to small businesses is ‘high work, low reward’ business…it’s inarguable.
+Selling agency services to small businesses is a ‘high work, low reward’ business… it’s inarguable.

 That’s why you don’t see any of them getting ahead.